 - And much more!

 You also have access to our team of product specialists that will answer all your questions the second you start your free trial!

 What are the types of dashboards?

-The periodic dashboard is by far the most popular.
-This type is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly or annually.
-It also allows you to browse through past periods, and is easily printable for record keeping.
+The periodic dashboard is by far the most popular one used.
+It is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly, or annually.
+It also allows you to browse through past periods.
 Here’s more information on this type of dashboard.

 The rolling dashboard measures your performance over a particular time period, and each time period includes three specific date ranges.
 All three of these date ranges are displayed in your widgets so you can follow your performance over time.
 For example, your dashboard could be for a medium time frame and will display your data for the previous 7, 15, and 30 days.
 Here are a few more details.

-The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign, for example.
+The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign.
 It also allows you to compare your current campaign to a previous one.
 Take a look here for more information.

 How many dashboards do you need?